MU-Enigma/Hacktoberfest24/SysCom/README.md

 ## Level 0
 - Customize your desktop environment using tools (For example: Rainmeter for Windows)

 - Submissions in the form of images

 - Within the folder corresponding to the Level (i.e. Level0) create a folder with the same name as your username and include in it the following
-  + A screnshot of your customized desktop, ensure that you run [neofetch](https://github.com/dylanaraps/neofetch) or some equivalent tool in a window included in the screenshot.
+  + A screenshot of your customized desktop, ensure that you run [neofetch](https://github.com/dylanaraps/neofetch) or some equivalent tool in a window included in the screenshot.

 ## Level 1
 - Run the Standard "Hello World" Docker